Student Loans for Bad Credit

 Can I Improve My Credit Score?

+If you don’t need a private loan immediately and can delay applying for a loan by a few months, you can improve your credit score and make yourself a better borrowing candidate.
 The first thing you should do is request copies of your credit reports.
-You can request free copies of all three of them every 12 months.
+You can request a free copy from Experian, Equifax or TransUnion, once every 12 months.
 Review them and dispute any errors.
+Surveys say that more than 20% of credit reports have errors in them.
 Once the mistakes are erased, you’ll see an immediate improvement in your score.

 Reducing total debt levels and having consecutive months of on-time payments will also boost your score.
 Work on this for several months to further improve your score.